schroedermatt/kafka-connect-spotify/README.md

     > docker-compose up -d
     ```

+3. Duplicate `spotify-source.template.json` and rename the new file `spotify-source.json`
+    - git will ignore `spotify-source.json` so that you don't have to worry about committing Spotify credentials
-3. Update `spotify-source.json` with Spotify access token ([Get token here](https://developer.spotify.com/console/get-recently-played))
+4. Update `spotify-source.json` with Spotify Credentials
+    - See [Generating Spotify Credentials](#generating-spotify-credentials) section for more details
-4. POST configuration to connect worker to start connector
+5. POST configuration to connect worker to start connector
     ```
     > curl -X POST -H "Content-Type: application/json" --data @spotify-source.json localhost:8083/connectors
     ```

+6. Debugging is enabled by default.
+See the [IntelliJ Remote Debugger Setup](#intellij-remote-debugger-setup) section for
+instructions on attaching to the remote process and the [Debugging](#debugging) section for general debugging details.
-5. If `DEBUG_SUSPEND_FLAG` is set to `y` in the `docker-compose` file, the connect service's startup will pause until
+    - If `DEBUG_SUSPEND_FLAG` is set to `y` in the `docker-compose` file, the connect service's startup will pause until
     a remote debugger is connected.
-    - IntelliJ Remote Debugger Setup
-        - Run > Edit Configurations
-        - Add New Configuration (⌘N)
-        - Name Configuration, Set Host=location and Port=5005
-        - Save Configuration and Start Debugger

 ### Confluent Control Center
 The confluent control center is running.
 Navigate to `localhost:9021` to see the control center.